simh/simh/0readme_39.txt

 3.20 SDS-940

 Hand debug only, and a few diagnostics.
+The version on GitHub has received substantial additional debugging and is under development.

 3.21 LGP-30